Al Pacino Hunts Nazis In Jordan Peele's New Amazon Series

 The first trailer for Jordan Peele’s next project is here and it features Al Pacino, a motley crew of Nazi hunters, and a cool ‘70s aesthetic.

-The trailer for Hunters, the new Amazon series created by David Weil and executive produced by Peele under his Monkey Paw Productions banner, opens with Jonah Heidelbaum (Logan Herman) at his grandmother's funeral.
+The trailer for Hunters, the new Amazon series created by David Weil and produced by Sonar Entertainment as well as Peele under his Monkeypaw Productions banner, opens with Jonah Heidelbaum (Logan Herman) at his grandmother's funeral.

 We then learn that Jonah’s grandmother was a Holocaust survivor who was murdered during what he believes was a robbery gone wrong.
 It’s only when Pacino’s Meyer Offerman approaches him at the funeral does Jonah learn the truth: His grandmother was not killed randomly, but because she was the co-founder of a crew of Nazi hunters determined to rid America of evil hiding in plain sight.
 It's Inglourious Basterds meets Amazon's other vigilante series The Boys.